US STOCKS-S&P 500 caps off strongest week in five years

 Advancing issues outnumbered declining ones on the NYSE by a 1.43-to-1 ratio; on Nasdaq, a 1.34-to-1 ratio favored advancers.

 Volume on U.S. exchanges was 7.1 billion shares, below the 8.5 billion average for the full session over the last 20 trading days.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Susan Thomas and Rosalba O‘Brien)
+(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski and Susan Thomas)